Weak Proregularity, Derived Completion, Adic Flatness, and Prisms: Introduction

 \section{Introduction}

-The first part of this paper (Sections 1-4) is mostly a condensed review (with only a few new results) of the role that {\em weak proregularity} of an ideal $\a$ in a commutative ring $A$ plays in {\em derived $\a$-adic completion} and {\em $\a$-adic flatness}.
-We believe that the usefulness of weak proregularity in current research -- mostly regarding {\em perfectoid rings and prisms}, cf.\ \cite{BS} and \cite{CS} -- merits such a condensed review.

 Let $A$ be a commutative ring.
+Various authors have previously considered two kinds of derived completions of complexes of $A$-modules, without a careful distinction between them, leading to some confusion.
+We begin our paper by recalling these two kinds of derived completions, and giving them names.

-We begin by recalling two kinds of derived completions of complexes of $A$-modules.
-The first kind is determined by a finitely generated ideal $\a \sub A$, and accordingly we call it {\em idealistic derived completion}.
+The first kind of derived completion is determined by a finitely generated ideal $\a \sub A$, and accordingly we call it {\em idealistic derived completion}.
 The idealistic derived completion of a complex of $A$-modules $M$ is the complex $\mrm{L} \La_{\a}(M)$, where $\mrm{L} \La_{\a}$ is the left derived functor of the $\a$-adic completion functor $\La_{\a}$.
-The functor $\mrm{L} \La_{\a}$ is straightforward in its definition.
-However, the properties of $\mrm{L} \La_{\a}$ are not so easy to understand; and often this functor is not as nice as could be expected.
+Idealistic derived completion appeared, perhaps for the first time, in the paper \cite{AJL}.
+It was also studied in \cite{PSY}, among other papers.
+The functor $\mrm{L} \La_{\a}$ is straightforward in its definition, yet its properties are not so easy to understand, and often it is not as nice as could be expected.
 See Section 1.

-In section 2 we introduce {\em sequential derived completion}, associated to a finite sequence $\aa = (a_1, \ldots, a_n)$ of elements in $A$.
+In section 2 we define {\em sequential derived completion}, associated to a finite sequence $\aa = (a_1, \ldots, a_n)$ of elements in $A$.
 The sequence $\aa$ gives rise to a complex of $A$-modules $\opn{K}^{\vee}_{\infty}(A; \aa)$, called the {\em infinite dual Koszul complex}, or the {\em augmented \v{C}ech complex}.
 For a complex of $A$-modules $M$, its sequential derived $\aa$-adic completion is the complex $\opn{RHom}_{A} \bigl( \opn{K}^{\vee}_{\infty}(A; \aa), M \bigr)$.
-This is the kind of derived completion that is studied in \cite[Section {tag=\texttt{091N}}]{SP}.
-The sequential derived completion is quite puzzling: it is not immediately clear how this operation is related to derived $\a$-adic completion, where $\a \sub A$ is the ideal generated by $\aa$.
-Indeed the relation is indirect -- according to Proposition \ref{prop:316} (a result that is implicit in \cite{PSY}) there is a canonical morphism of functors
+This kind of derived completion was studied in the papers \cite{AJL}, \cite{DG}, \cite{KS2} \cite{PSY}, \cite{BS1}, \cite{BS2} and many more, as well in Chapter 4 of the book \cite{Lu}, and in \href{https://stacks.math.columbia.edu/tag/091N}{Section tag=\texttt{091N}} of the online resource \cite{SP}.
+The sequential derived completion is quite puzzling; it is not immediately clear how this operation is related to derived $\a$-adic completion, where $\a \sub A$ is the ideal generated by $\aa$.
+Indeed the relation is indirect: according to Proposition \ref{prop:316} (a result that is implicit in \cite{PSY}) there is a canonical morphism of triangulated functors

+from $\cat{D}(A)$ to itself.
 Despite the not-so-obvious definition, the sequential derived completion functor is quite easy to analyze, and it always has nice properties.